Data driven insights

 With high levels of growth expected over the next 20 years and the significant accessibility challenges faced across multiple transport modes, long-term strategic transport and land use data for Macquarie Park and North Ryde is vital in guiding and prioritising the future development of transport infrastructure and services.

-TfNSW supplied Connect OPAL data for Wednesday 7 September 2016.
-In preparation for the temporary rail shutdown Connect is analysing train station data to ascertain the number of trips and the time those trips are taken to inform temporary rail shutdown planning for our members.
+TfNSW supplied Connect Opal data for Wednesday 7 September 2016.
+In preparation for the temporary rail shutdown Connect analysed train station data to ascertain the number of trips and the time those trips are taken to inform temporary rail shutdown planning for our members.